Skybus Metro: Tracks

 A Skybus Metro Railcar suspended at a station on the track at Margao, Goa, India.
 The system looks like a "monorail" but there are two conventional steel rails on the overhead concrete beam, with the car hanging from this.

-Heavy 52 kg/m rails of standard gauge are placed in 8m x 2m-box enclosures.
-These rails are supported over 1m diameter columns 10m tall, spaced at 15-20m intervals on pile foundation.
-This structure is constructed in the divider space between road lanes.
-Sky Bus follows existing road routes without disturbing traffic.
-The steepest gradient was 2%.
-The sharpest curve had a radius of 100m.
-The maximum radius of vertical curve was 3375m.
+Heavy 52 kg/m rails of standard gauge are placed in 8 m x 2 m-box enclosures of reinforced concrete.
+These double-track enclosures are supported over 1 m diameter columns 10 m tall, spaced at 15-20 m intervals on pile foundation.
+This structure was planned to run in the divider space between road lanes, so Skybus Metro follows existing road routes without disturbing at-grade traffic.
+The steepest gradient possible was 1.75 % and the sharpest curve had a radius of 100 m.
+The maximum radius of a vertical curve was 3,375 m.

 Bogies

-BEML had signed a memorandum of understanding with KRC for exclusive manufacture and supply of innovative skybus bogies, the prototype development of sky-bus for the first time in the country.
+BEML had signed a memorandum of understanding with KRC for exclusive manufacture and supply of innovative Skybus bogies, the prototype development of Skybus for the first time in the country.

 Two standard axle "bogies" provide the drive mechanism.
 Each bogie is driven by 3-phase alternating current (AC) motor.
 A third rail provides power.
 Braking is either regenerative (returning electricity to the grid) with supplemental disc and (emergency) mechanical braking.
 Power is delivered to the vehicles using brushes or by current carrying wheels.

 Coaches

-The coaches are double walled lightweight shells with wide larger windows & are suspended below the rails.
-The air conditioned coaches have 4m-wide automatic doors.
+The coaches are double walled lightweight shells with wide larger windows and are suspended below the rails.
+The air conditioned coaches have 4 m-wide automatic doors.
 They offer audiovisual information to passengers.
 Each pair of coaches carries 300 passengers.
-Each coach is 9.25m long and 3.2 m wide.
-"Trains" consist of two coaches, with total length of 18.5m.
+Each coach is 9.25 m long and 3.2 m wide.
+"Trains" consist of two coaches, with total length of 18.5 m.

 Traverser

 The traverser automatically shifts units between tracks.
 The traverser is a modified form of transverser used in others industries for lifting & shifting objects.
-In the traverser a platform of track is hung to a bogie which consist of a motor & is also mounted on the track.
+In the traverser a platform of track is hung to a bogie which consist of a motor and is also mounted on the track.
 The traverser acts like a station.
-A distance of 50m from the last station to the traverser is maintained to provide holding capacity for two units as a third unit is getting traversed in case of unforeseen delay.
+A distance of 50 m from the last station to the traverser is maintained to provide holding capacity for two units as a third unit is getting traversed in case of unforeseen delay.

 Station

-The station is an air-conditioned platform 5.5m above ground.
+The station is an air-conditioned platform 5.5 m above ground.
 Stations have automatic doors and lifts.
 A smart card opens the station door.
-The station fits in a 50m long spot.
+The station fits in a 50 m long spot.

 Trials

-In 2004 the Konkan Railway carried out a trial of Sky Bus in Margao, Goa with the help of Goa state government.
+In 2004 the Konkan Railway carried out a trial of Skybus in Margao, Goa with the help of Goa state government.
 On 25 September, one employee was killed and three injured in an accident when the coaches hit the concrete track pillars, ending the trial.

 Managing director Bhanu Prakash Tayal shared that KRC was unable to engineer critical components like the "swing arrestor" and "switching apparatus" which could have potentially addressed the safety concerns that surrounded the project since the 2004 accident.

-Rajaram defended Sky Bus, stating that the accident was avoidable.
+Rajaram defended Skybus, stating that the accident was avoidable.